zekt-dev-org/zekt-docs/shaggy-series/src/content/docs/guides/zekt-onboarding.md

 description: Guide - onboard & become zekt member
 ---

-This guid illustrates how to onboard & become a valued Zekt member.
+This guide illustrates how to onboard & become a valued Zekt member.
 It will outline the conceptual steps and logical path - from initial (sign-up for new users) process to being able to sing-in (existing users).
 The onboarding process - is where the Zekt will collect personal information, such as:

 - 📇 Contact information: E-mail, phone details, name and address.
 We will save your personal information to our persistent backend - so that we can reference it & reach out to you in case of any problems - or when verifying support cases to topics related to Zekt services.
 Zekt will not share it customer information with third party companies.
 Upon leaving the Zekt - your personal information (as listed in here) will be removed instantely!